 Let’s face it, information technology experts are usually not enthusiastic writers.
 So when it comes to creating an executive report, cybersecurity staff aren’t exactly pushing each other over to get this exciting writing task complete.
 Instead, it keeps getting delayed, day by day, until the night before its submission.

 Many get stuck on the executive summary section, obsessing over its perfection.
 This is understandable since the executive summary is probably the most important component of the report.
-All stakeholders judge the value of a report by its executive summary, and some read nothing else but the summary.
+All stakeholders and decision-making staff judge the value of a report by its executive summary, and some read nothing else but the summary.

-So if you’re up late struggling to craft an effective cyber security summary, use this template to finish your work quickly so you can finally get some sleep!
+If you’re up late struggling to craft the perfect cyber security summary, use this template to finish your work quickly so you can finally get some sleep!

 Cybersecurity Executive Summary Example Template